-- Guideline A: Measures for Managing Impacts of Aircraft Noise - Guideline B: Managing the Risk of Building Generated Windshear and Turbulence at Airports - Guideline C: Managing the Risk of Wildlife Strikes in the Vicinity of Airports - Guideline D: Managing the Risk of Wind Turbine Farms as Physical Obstacles to Air Navigation - Guideline E: Managing the Risk of Distractions to Pilots from Lighting in the Vicinity of Airports - Guideline F: Managing the Risk of Intrusions into the Protected Airspace of Airports.
+- Guideline A: Measures for Managing Impacts of Aircraft Noise. - Guideline B: Managing the Risk of Building Generated Windshear and Turbulence at Airports. - Guideline C: Managing the Risk of Wildlife Strikes in the Vicinity of Airports. - Guideline D: Managing the Risk of Wind Turbine Farms as Physical Obstacles to Air Navigation. - Guideline E: Managing the Risk of Distractions to Pilots from Lighting in the Vicinity of Airports. - Guideline F: Managing the Risk of Intrusions into the Protected Airspace of Airports. - Guideline G: Protecting Aviation Facilities Communication, Navigation and Surveillance. - Guideline H: Protecting Strategically Important Helicopter Landing Sites. - Guideline I: Managing the Risk in Public Safety Areas (PSA) at the ends of runways.

-The full NASF principles and guidelines can be found on the Department of Infrastructure and Regional Development's website at: www.infrastructure.gov.au/aviation/environmental/airport\safeguarding/nasf
+The full NASF principles and guidelines can be found on the Department of Infrastructure and Regional Development's website at: www.infrastructure.gov.au/aviation/environmental/airport_safeguarding/nasf